-Until recently, a business accepting a digital wallet payment was charged the same rates as they would be for accepting a physical credit card.
-Now, Visa is changing the rules for certain digital wallets, called “staged” digital wallets.
+In the past, a business accepting a digital wallet payment was charged the same rates as they would be for accepting a physical credit card.

+However, that is often no longer the case.
 In March of 2017, Visa announced a staged digital wallet fee that will take effect in April of 2017.
 This comes well after Mastercard imposed a similar fee in 2013.
-Visa’s fee could result in higher interchange costs for small businesses.
+Visa’s fee can result in higher interchange costs for small businesses.

 Which wallets does this affect, and will your business pay more to take digital wallets?
 Let’s dig into the details.

 - Costs for Digital Wallet Acceptance

 - Why are staged wallet transactions more expensive?

 - Does the staged wallet fee affect my business?